DataDog/dd-trace-rb/integration/README.md

 # Datadog APM Ruby integration test suite

-Integration tests for `ddtrace` that use a variety of real applications.
+Integration tests for `datadog` that use a variety of real applications.

 ## Quickstart